guscsales/angular-hero-presentation/README.md

 ## Installation

 ### NodeJS and NPM
 Access the [NodeJS](https://nodejs.org/en/) official website and download the "Latest Features".
-Don't forget to check the npm (node package modules) during instalation.
+Don't forget to check the npm (node package modules) during installation.

 ### Sass